Once scientists asked the question and it was not an obvious

 Weyl pointed out that if the North Atlantic around Iceland should

-become less salty as might happen if melting ice sheets diluted
+become less salty as might happen, for instance, if melting ice sheets diluted

 the upper ocean layer with fresh water the entire circulation